ronisaha/ci-base-model/README.md

     $ vendor/bin/phpunit

-Contributing to MY_Model
+Contributing to CI_Base_Model
 ------------------------

-If you find a bug or want to add a feature to MY_Model, great!
+If you find a bug or want to add a feature to CI_Base_Model, great!
 In order to make it easier and quicker for me to verify and merge changes in, it would be amazing if you could follow these few basic steps:

 1. Fork the project.
 2. **Branch out into a new branch. `git checkout -b name_of_new_feature_or_bug`**